 Avoiding the "Christmas effect"

-But despite these changes being temporary, they still last a few months – and diabetes experts recommend keeping glucose and cholesterol levels as low and stable as possible.
+But despite these changes being temporary, they still last a few months – and dropping any rises in body weight can take much longer and often presents a challenge.
 Therefore, it would be better to avoid the ‘Christmas effect’ completely – but can we do that without having to miss out on all the festive joy that Christmas has to offer?

-Fear not – there are ways to still enjoy your traditional Christmas treats while still taking care of your blood sugar levels!
+Fear not – there are ways to still enjoy your traditional Christmas treats while still taking care of your body!
 The key is in learning what exactly is to blame for the ‘Christmas effect’ – is it one dish in particular or the whole array of Christmas preparations?

-Join us as we strive to answer this question by exploring the nutritional composition of the Christmas dinner – and suggest some healthier alternatives for those of us keeping a close eye on our blood sugar.
+Join us as we strive to answer this question by exploring the nutritional composition of the Christmas dinner – and suggest some healthier alternatives for those of us keeping a close eye on our health this Christmas.

-Top tips for a diabetic-friendly (but still delicious) Christmas dinner
+Top tips for a health-conscious (but still delicious) Christmas dinner

-Diabetics can still have a delicious, healthy, and fun Christmas dinner too by following some simple recommendations, alternative recipes and ingredient swaps.
+We can all still have a delicious, healthy, and fun Christmas dinner too by following some simple recommendations, alternative recipes and ingredient swaps.

 1. Roast turkey - with or without stuffing?